This electric vehicle is no longer for sale

 The Mercedes E 350e Plug-In has a combined (electric and fuel) range of about 553 mi, of which about 12 of fully electric range.
 Please note that, even when driving in full-electric mode, the internal combustion engine may kick in under high loads.

 When the battery is empty or 'hold charge' mode is engaged, the fuel consumption is about 42 mpg on the combined (motorway and city) cycle.
-When starting off with a full battery and applying a moderate driving style, no fuel is consumed over a 15 mile trip and fuel consumption is about 83 mpg over a 30 mile trip and 55 mpg over a 60 mile trip.
+When starting off with a full battery and applying a moderate driving style, the fuel consumption is about 1.4 over a 15 mile trip , 69 mpg over a 30 mile trip and 51 mpg over a 60 mile trip.

 The combined average consumption of petrol of the Mercedes E 350e Plug-In will therefor depend on the average trip distance and whether the car is charged before each trip.
 Climate, driving style and route will have a further impact on the actual fuel consumption.
 The official figures in accordance with the NEDC driving cycle for fuel consumption of 135 mpg and a range of 765 mi are irrelevant in practice.